Community-centered design

 The template guides teams through the three main phases of the activity.

 1. To begin, brainstorm as a team what frames of reference are most important for your team to reflect on.
-The template contains a number of common frames of reference.
-More examples can be found in 18F’s frames of reference form.
+The template contains several common frames of reference.

 2. Next, add your experiences with each frame of reference.
-The template gives a number of options for doing that in a way that's safe and comfortable for everyone, including:
+The template provides options for doing that in a way that's safe and comfortable for everyone, including:

 • Asking participants to add their findings anonymously to the team's collaboration tool, emphasizing that everyone should choose how they wish to participate in this activity